denkonakov/go-blog-gae/README.md

 2) Blog posts can be generated using the Markdown

-3) Posts can include another templates
+3) Posts can include other templates

 The [blackfriday](https://github.com/russross/blackfriday) library is utilized for parsing Markdown